CoreyCasebolt/SOC-Homelab/projects/siem/wazuh/agent-deployment/README.md

 Current deployments:
 - `windows10/` – Wazuh agent deployment to a Windows 10 endpoint
 - `dc01/` – Wazuh agent deployment to a Windows Server domain controller
+- `ubuntu-desktop/` – Wazuh agent deployment to a Ubuntu Desktop endpoint